A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

+Where we recall that $M_n=\max(X_0, X_1,\dots, X_{n-1})$.
+A metric of persistence can then be obtained as the inverse of the extremal index $\theta$, dimensionalised by the timestep of the data being used.
+As also shown by \cite{freitas2012extremal}, in presence of clustering the extreme value law corresponding to the asymptotic limit of recurrences within a neighbourhood around a given phase-space point is modulated by $\theta$ (see their eq.
+2.8).

+The local dimension $d$ and persistence $\theta$ thus provide complementary information. $\theta$ relates to the dynamics around a point, and its calculation depends on preserving the chronological order of the data.
+The extremal index can be estimated following \cite{suveges2007likelihood}, who proposes a maximum likelihood estimator based on block maxima. $d$ instead gives the scaling of the measure around a point (and its calculation is insensitive to time reshuffling of the data). $d$ can be computed using either block maxima or peaks over threshold, and the two can be connected in the asymptotic limit through the result of \cite[][p.
+75]{coles2001}: “[...] if block maxima have approximating distribution G [N.B. here G is the GEV], then threshold excesses have a corresponding approximated distribution within the generalized Pareto family".
+The POT formulation including $\theta$ in the exponent, first introduced in Eq.
+4 by \cite{faranda2017dynamical}, thus only holds in the asymptotic limit.
+For practical purposes, $\theta$ is not estimated using POT, as explained above.

-The same framework can also be applied in a bivariate context.
+The above framework can also be applied in a bivariate context.
 Given two observables $x(t)$ and $y(t)$, one can define the state $z=\{z_x, z_y\}$.
-The joint negative logarithmic returns can then be defined as:
+The joint negative logarithmic returns can then be expressed as:

 \begin{widetext}

 \end{widetext}